 Notice also how the beach chair above rests off to the side?
 A “rule of thirds” also helps from a vertical perspective.
 Whether an object or a person, I generally try to put the subject in the left third of the frame.
 If you aim for dead-center, you lose interest in the other aspects of the composition.

 This then leads us to “depth of field”.
 By simply placing your key subject at the forefront, an interesting backdrop (sky, mountains, buildings), and an object of interest in-between, you create a three-dimensional effect of sorts that established depth in your photo.
 Exhibit A above is a good example: Beach chair is layer 1, the lighthouse is layer 2, and the clouds in the sky are layer 3.
 Boom.
 Depth of field, baby.

 A few more examples where I went nuts with DoF:

 Soldier, get down on your knees and shoot!

-All too often us tall guys like to shoot photos from up on high.
-There’s a number of instances where this creates a distorted (or less than ideal) picture.
+All too often we tall guys like to shoot photos from up on high.
+There are several instances where this creates a distorted (or less than ideal) picture.
 When composing a photograph with kids as the subject, get down to their level.
 Take a knee.

 The best times of day to take a photograph are dawn and dusk (basically, when it’s twilight).
 During these brief windows, you have an attractive, soft, red light to work with.
 No harsh shadows.
 Cloudy days are excellent as well for light diffusion and avoiding shadows, but it makes for some pretty harsh blue light effect.
 Besides, we love the sun!